United States O-class submarine: Service

 In 1929–1930, the EB design O-class boats were modified for improved safety in the event of sinking.
 This was work prompted by the loss of the in 1927.
 Two marker buoys were added fore and aft.
 In the event the submarine was stranded on the bottom the buoys could be released to show the submarine's position.
-A motor room escape hatch was also added, the motor room being the after most compartment.
+A motor room escape hatch was also added, the motor room being the aft most compartment.
 The tapered after dorsal skeg became a step as a result of these modifications.

 Eight of the boats, O-1 had been scrapped in 1938, were refitted and recommissioned in 1941, to serve as training boats based at the Naval Submarine Base New London, in Connecticut.
 The looming war emergency forced the work to be rushed, and many of the eight O-class still needed thorough maintenance, after being recommissioned. sank during deep submergence trials in June 1941, likely due to her poor material condition.
 Thirty-three of her crew were lost.

 The 18-inch torpedo tubes of this class forced the Navy to retain the old Mark 7 torpedo, solely for the use by these boats.
 All other 18-inch torpedoes prior to the 21-inch (533mm) Mark 8 were discarded before WWII as a cost saving measure.

 During World War II, the seven remaining O boats were stationed at the New London Submarine Base, and served as training platforms for the Submarine School.
 The last O-boat, O-4, was decommissioned in September 1945.
 O-4 had served for 27 years and was, at that time, the longest serving submarine in the history of the US Navy.